wp-plugins/fullscreen-galleria/readme.txt

 1. Fullscreen Galleria in action.
 2. Random photobox using fsg_photobox keyword
+3. Showing map for photos that have gps coordinates

 == Changelog ==

+= 0.5 =
+* Add map for images that have gps coordinates

 = 0.4 =
 * Only scale images if they are larger than canvas